 Getting featured on the playlist is a big process.

-There is a huge number of songs created and pitch to the curator every single day.
+There is a massive number of songs created and pitched to the curator every single day.

 Don't expect to be discovered your first time around!